Melmaphother/TimeDART/README.md

 # DearCats
-This is the official PyTorch implementation of the paper: DearCats: Denoising Auto-Regressive Framework for Causal Time Series Forecasting.
+This is the official PyTorch implementation of the paper: Diffusion Auto-regressive Transformer for Effective Self-supervised Time Series Forecasting.